-Further pure maths involves matrices, complex numbers, further calculus and further vectors.
-Please ask your maths teacher for information on the options for the second further topics on offer.
+Core Pure 1 maths involves matrices, complex numbers, further calculus and further vectors.
+Please ask your maths teacher for information on the options for the further topics on offer.

-Assessments are in the form of two papers - 1hr 30 minutes each.
+Assessments are in the form of two papers - 1 hour 30 minutes each.
 These exams are only sat if students do not intend to continue to Year 13.